endfront/LayJS/doc/progress.markdown

 Current:
-  - take.colorRed -> take.colorSetRed? or take.colorGetRed?
+  - remove rows from state
+  - $id attrVal undefined
+  - objectEqual(a, b, m) [remove 3rd arg m]
+  - rename $observe
+  - decide whether to clone rows, filter, data, color (remove forceRecalculate then)
+  - add children should modify existing Level.lson
-  - LAY.take.slice (array)
+  - investigate "-text-size-adjust"
+  - (special relative path compounds) LAY take ("*/fergerg") ? or ("../*/ergerg") ? or ("../x/*/more") (FYI "*" can only be a suffix) ?
-  - grid formation fill vertically
+  - grid formation fill vertically, vgrid?
-  - deliberate non calculation of nw/nh the first time
-  - invesitagte width (Recalc) undefined in switch-case
+  - invesitagte width (recalc) undefined in switch-case
-  - break up dirtyattrvals?
-  - row key undefined forgiveness (no error, lazy create undefined)
-  - prepend to naturalwidth/heightdirtyparts?
-  - $radio for many
   - defaultize many lson fargs which are mentioned in states but not otherwise
-  - automatically id-fy when rows are given without id
-  - naturalwidth/height for image
   - what is "$hovering" or any of the event binding events is called from attr() after having themselves deferenced then what happens?
   - todoMVC Learn section
-  - many.rows inheritance
   - < state >.bottom/right/centerX/centerY
-  - filter.end()
-  - add all remaining filter/fold takes
   - function to get all partLevelS from many?
   - checkIsValidUtils.isExpanderAttr() <- make similar to prevent takes of "$type", "$inherit", "$observe"
   - checkAndThrowErrorAttrAsTake
-  - "*/" to reach row level from descendant level
+  - ".../" to reach row level from descendant level compound
   - LAY.Many.remove()
   - add copyright to js files
   - test Textarea
-  - test Image
-  - test Video
   - test Canvas
+  - transition multiple props comma separated, eg: "textColor, left, opacity"
-  - test Filter
+  - test CSS Filter
   - non display test cases
   - netflix example
+  - feed example (overlay for likers, or tabindex=0)
-  - website
+  - website (with docs)

   spec: